 Part of the mission of the National Library of Israel is to secure copies of all material published in Israel.

 Normally this is not a problem, and the collection of the National Library of Israel is unrivaled in the world for its collection of Hebraica and Judaica.
 But on occasion, collecting everything published in Israel makes for some awkward moments.
-Point in case, the library's hidden collection of "stalag's" or nazi themed porno paperbacks, created and written by Israeli authors and consumed by Israeli teenagers in the 1960s.
+Case in point, the library’s hidden collection of “stalags” or nazi themed porno paperbacks, created and written by Israeli authors and consumed by Israeli teenagers in the 1960s.

-Stalag's were a short lived phenomenon, only lasting a handful of years before being made illegal.
-Curiously, they reached the height of their popularity during the infamous Eichmann trial.
+Stalags were a short lived phenomenon, only lasting a handful of years before being made illegal.
+Curiously, they reached the height of their popularity during the famous Eichmann trial.
 Originally said to simply be translations of English authors, on closer inspection the genre seems to have been fully Israeli.
 Almost the only pornographic material available, it was purchased by teenagers, often the children of Holocaust survivors.

 The plots usually involved female SS officers (non-exisitant in the actual WWII) hell bent on punishing a male, generally American or English, hero imprisoned in her Stalag of pain/pleasure.
 These books were also heavily influenced by the 1955 book “The House of Dolls” by K. Tzetnik, an anonymous survivor of Auschwitz who wrote about women prisoners forced into prostitution by the Nazi guards.
 Though received well in the 1950s, the book was later said to be fictional, and has since been recast and is thought of as a precursor to the “Stalag” books.